Large White Oak Dining Table With Leaves

 The boards were glued together in a slip matched pattern.
 In this process, the boards are consecutively laid out and glued together along opposing edges, much like dealing a deck of cards.
 This causes the grain pattern to repeat across the face of the top.

 The table features two end leaves that are stored within the table when not in use.
-The end aprons and legs are attached to an internal drawers that ride on industrial drawer slides.
+The end aprons and legs are attached to internal drawers that ride on industrial drawer slides.
 To expand the table, the drawers are unlocked and pulled out.
 The leaves are removed from the drawers, placed on the ends of the table and locked in place.
-With the leaves attached the table is 10’ and can accommodate 12 people.
+With the leaves attached the table is 10’ long and can accommodate 12 people.